bidah/universal-medusa/readme.md

 # Universal Medusa ⚛️ Multi platform e-commerce development

-Get a starter codebase with a complete e-commerce app that runs on both mobile and web.
-Built w/ @expo, @nextjs & @medusajs

 Build cross platforms e-commerce apps with [Medusa.js](http://medusajs.com) that gets you the best of web and native mobile using [Next.js](http://nextjs.org) and [Expo](https://expo.dev).

 You get a starter codebase with a complete e-commerce app that runs on both mobile and web.
 You get code reuse with shared screens, components, modules, providers, style system using [Nativewind](https://nativewind.dev), unified navigation with [Solito](https://solito.dev) and [Expo Router](https://expo.github.io/router/docs/) and much, much more.